 Previously, VUSC has encouraged students to gain exposure to scientific research through off-campus opportunities sponsored by larger, often state-sponsored Universities.
 The advantage of allowing students to engage in scientific inquiry on Vanguard’s campus is directly correlated to increased student participation in the learning process, increased retention, enhanced learning experiences for all students (including non-majors) who enroll in a laboratory course, and a practical example of the integration of faith and learning.

 SURP is the Department’s embodiment of UGR.
 Every Chemistry major is required to participate in UGR through the course Chem 475.
 The model of UGR adopted by the Chemistry Department at VUSC is a summer intensive research immersion experience that can be completed on-campus through VUSCs’s Summer Undergraduate Research Program (SURP) or off-campus programs or fellowship opportunities: such as City of Hope, American Heart Association’s Undergraduate Summer Research Program, or other REU or SURF sites.
 Please consult with an academic advisor to determine which course best fits you and your degree program.

-Applications for the 2016 SURP program are now being accepted!
-Applications are due March 4th, 2016 by 5:00pm.
+Applications for the 2017 SURP program are now being accepted!
+Applications are due April 1st, 2017 by 5:00pm.
 Drs.
-Lorance, Fung, Park, Callejas, Hanna and Sirvent are the faculty sponsors for the UGR opportunities this summer.
+Lorance, Fung, Park, Callejas, Hanna, Lin and Sirvent are the faculty sponsors for the UGR opportunities this summer.
 For more information on the projects available, please see the project descriptions or contact the SURP Coordinator, Dr. Sirvent.